patractlabs/europa/README.md

 * `substrate-v2.0.0`: run v2.0.0 `pallet-contracts` based on v2.0.0 substrate dependencies.

 We may keep it in this way until `pallet-contracts` release v3.0.0

 * `master` branch is our default branch, which provides our forked `pallet-contracts` crate that tracks the newest substrate `pallet-contracts` module.

-    We provide our forked `pallet-contracts` in `vendor` directory which tracks a pointed version for substrate.
-This forked `pallet-contracts` is from the branch `europa-contracts` in our substrate repo.
-In this forked `pallet-contracts` we would provide many self test features.
+    In `master` branch, Europa use `vender/substrate`'s `pallet-contracts` as dependency.
+This forked `pallet-contracts` is from the branch `europa-contracts` in our `vendor/substrate` repo.
+In this forked `pallet-contracts` Europa provides many self test features.

     More information about this forked substrate refers to [this repo](https://github.com/patractlabs/substrate)

-    Currently, the tracked substrate commit is [712085115cdef4a79a66747338c920d6ba4e479f](https://github.com/paritytech/substrate/commit/712085115cdef4a79a66747338c920d6ba4e479f)
+    Currently, the tracked substrate commit is [b27503591d019b94a0eea7510578dadc5ad3196c](https://github.com/paritytech/substrate/commit/b27503591d019b94a0eea7510578dadc5ad3196c)

     For substrate change log:
     - [x] [contracts: Add missing instruction to the `Schedule`](https://github.com/paritytech/substrate/pull/7527)